cc1533/DataComms-ProgAssignment2/README.md

 3/5/2016
   Chris:
 1. Solved the "EOFException" error in server.java, everything is now received by the server perfectly.
+2. Server.java now uses packet.getType() and packet.getSeqNum() to tell what type of packet it is receiving and whether or not that packet is the sequence number of the packet it is expecting.
+3. Server.java sends nacks and acks depending on whether or not it received the packet it was expecting.
+4. Client.java does not currently support handling acks or nacks, add this later.
 Goals:
   1. DONE -- Hopefully fix (1) on the TODO list.
   2. Work on (2) of the TODO list.